MohamedMesto/Love-Cake/README.md

 ## How to Play:

 In Battleship, players engage in a strategic naval battle where the objective is to sink the opponent's fleet before they sink yours.
 The game begins with each player secretly placing their ships on their grid, which is typically a 10x10 board.
 But in our case, we have the option to enter the game size at the beginning which could start with 2.
-Ships vary in size, ranging from a single-cell destroyer to a larger aircraft carrier spanning five cells.
 Once the ships are placed, players take turns guessing the coordinates of their opponent's ships by calling out a row and column on the grid.
 For example, "B4" would represent the cell in the second row and fourth column.
 After each guess, the opponent responds with "Hit" if a ship is present at the guessed coordinates, or "Miss" if not.
 If a hit is confirmed, the player continues guessing until they miss.
 The game continues until one player successfully sinks all of their opponent's ships.
 Strategic thinking, deduction, and a bit of luck are key to emerging victorious in this classic game of Battleship.